geocoder-php/GeocodableBehavior/README.md

 * using IP addresses;
 * using street addresses.

-It provides a `geocode()` method that autoupdate the loaction values.
+It provides a `geocode()` method that autoupdate the location values.
 To prevent autofill when modified, just set `auto_update` attribute to false.

 This method returns a [`ResultInterface`](https://github.com/willdurand/Geocoder/blob/master/src/Geocoder/Result/ResultInterface.php)